eric-lgonz/TryHackme-Snort-Challenge---Live-Attacks/README.md

 _insert image_
 _insert image_

 Once you have added the rule, save and exit the file.
-Then enter the following command to run snort again, which should filter out the ssh traffic: <code>sudo snort -c /etc/snort/snort.conf -q -Q --daq afpacket -i eth0:eth1 -A full</code>.
+Then enter the following command to run Snort again, which should filter out the ssh traffic: <code>sudo snort -c /etc/snort/snort.conf -q -Q --daq afpacket -i eth0:eth1 -A full</code>.
 This command runs snort in IPS mode, allowing it to take action on our rule by dropping the packets that match the rule criteria.
 After running this command for 20 or so seconds, the flag will appear on the desktop:

 _insert image_